yu-lab-vt/ITEC/MATLAB Installation.md

 ## MATLAB Installation

    Please refer to the MATLAB official websites for [downloads](https://ww2.mathworks.cn/downloads/) and [installation guide](https://ww2.mathworks.cn/help/install/ug/install-products-with-internet-connection.html).
 Many schools and research institutions offer free MATLAB.
 For licensing issues with MATLAB, please consult your institution.

-Note that the toolboxes `Image Processing Toolbox` `Statistics and Machine Learning Toolbox` `Parallel Computing Toolbox` need to be installed during MATLAB installation.
+  **Note: the toolboxes `Image Processing Toolbox` `Statistics and Machine Learning Toolbox` `Parallel Computing Toolbox` need to be installed during MATLAB installation.**

-   **If you are using a server without a graphical interface**, you can install MATLAB as follows:
+   If you are using a server without a graphical interface, you can install MATLAB as follows:

 1. Download the MATLAB version for the server via your PC, and then upload it to the server.
 The following guide takes MATLAB R2023a as an example.